Friday, January 10, 2025

 3- overworld spaces and maps are dungeons

-4- cities are dungeons (the "safe havens" just being particulary sleepy dungeons).
+4- cities are dungeons (the "safe havens" just being particularly sleepy dungeons).

 Corollaries :